Sehajbirsingh/Students-Management-Web-APP/README.md

 # Class students information Management

-Here I created an asp.net core web application that connects to an sql server database and performs CRUD operation which means that the application allows us to create new students to read the
+Here I created an asp.net core web application that aims to connects an sql server database and performs CRUD operation which means that the application allows us to create new students to read the